August 31

 Because of an attitude problem, at Henry Ford II's request, Carroll Shelby asked Ken Miles, the irascible driver of the "Shelby American" race car to leave.
 He carried out Ford's request, but after losing some races and Shelby's insistence, Ford finally allowed Miles to be the driver of Shelby's car in the Le Mans race.
 He would win the race, but at the insistence of Ford, told Miles through Shelby to allow all three of the Ford race cars including his own to cross the finish line together.
 Shelby had told Miles that it was up to him whether he should do it or not.
 After a struggle with what to do, Miles finally allowed it, and further, was not declared a winner because of a technicality.
 Conquering his feelings, Miles told Shelby that Shelby had only promised him the drive, not the win.
 Miles died weeks later in a crash with a new race car.
 He was inducted posthumously in the Racing Hall of Fame.

 Jesus calls the desire to pursue our natural feelings the "power of darkness."
 Put into the context of the apostles' feelings concerning their friend and leader Jesus when he was arrested as a common criminal, it meant for them to be violent.
 The arrest was not a just action, and when justice is not served, we want to fight, we want justice served, even if we must become violent in serving it.
 It is the whole idea of a "just cause" for violence.
 And it has merit at times: there is such a thing as a "just war."
-For that very reason, Jesus' doctrine is so difficult.
-Jesus' reaction to the way his apostles' showed their loyalty to him was immediate and without question: "No more of this!"
+For that very reason, Jesus's doctrine is so difficult.
+Jesus's reaction to the way his apostles' showed their loyalty to him was immediate and without question: "No more of this!"
 He even healed one of the men who perpetrated the actions against him.

 Ken Miles, the driver of Carroll Shelby's race car, had a temper.
 He showed it early in the movie "Ford v Ferrari" by throwing a wrench at Shelby.
 The wrench was to become a symbol of his temper.
 When Shelby asked him to come back after he proved to Henry Ford II that Miles was the best driver, Miles had to physically fight Shelby to get his point across.
 So, it is entirely out of character, it would seem, for Miles to accept willingly his "defeat" at Le Mans after he had clearly won.
 Perhaps, Ken Miles was learning to conquer his feelings as he matured.